-The purpose of Wisconsin's statewide trauma care system is to reduce death and disability resulting from traumatic injury by decreasing the incidence of trauma, providing optimal care of trauma patients and their families, and collecting and analyzing trauma-related data (DHS 118.01).
+The purpose of Wisconsin's statewide trauma care system is to reduce death and disability resulting from traumatic injury by providing optimal care of trauma patients and their families, and collecting and analyzing trauma-related data (DHS 118.01).

 - Wisconsin State Trauma Registry Data Dictionary, Released June 11, 2014 P-01117 (PDF, 1.5 MB)